-Health, Safety, and Nutrition for Young Children ECHD-150 3 hours
+Health, Safety, and Nutrition ECHD 150 3 hours

-This course enables the student to examine the interrelationship of health, safety, and nutrition with an emphasis on quality care for young children.
+This course will enable the student to examine the interrelationship of health, safety, and nutrition with an emphasis on quality care for young children.
 The student will design and implement educational experiences which demonstrate principles of health, safety, and nutrition for young children.
-The student will focus on the provision of a healthy and safe environment, (including abuse and neglect signals), practical information on the Food Guide Pyramid, and meal planning and preparation for young children.
+The student will focus on the provision of a healthy and safe environment (including abuse and neglect signals), practical information on the Food Guide Pyramid, and meal planning and preparation for young children.